adescode/AiA-blog/content/posts/2020-01-04---Price-Of-A-Website-Nigeria.md

 **By Yourself** building website yourself by writing the code yourself.
 (I'll be writing a blog soon on how to build your own website and how to host for free stay tune)

-Now that we have insight on building a website, How much does it cost to build the two types of website for each of who is developing it.
+Now that we have details on building a website, How much does it cost actually cost to build a website for each of *who is developing it*.

+These details doesn't include, price for domain name, Web hosting or any integration subscription.
+Also not the exact price for any of the *who is developing*, it varies depending on the level of skill for the freelancer and the strength of the web agency company.
+What i'm giving here is just an heads up of what to expect ahead.

 <style>
 table {